Have you ever wondered who Andy and Stephen are? What is their story? Meet the hosts of the Legacy podcast.

 As time passes by, our children will inevitably experience the unexpected.

 In the second part of our podcast conversation, Dawn talked in depth about one significant example – unplanned pregnancy.
 But there are many other examples.
+The point that struck me, however, was the power of a father to give his children hope through how he responds to the unexpected.

 In Dawn’s own case, the response of her dad gave her the support she needed during an unplanned pregnancy.
 The certainty that her dad was going to be part of her circle of support made all the difference and encouraged her to move forward as a young mum.